kontent-ai/delivery-sdk-net/docs/caching-guide.md

 - Scalable to large datasets
 - Can be managed independently

+**Note:** The SDK stores raw JSON payloads in distributed caches and rehydrates on read.
+This avoids circular reference serialization issues and keeps payloads portable across instances.

 **Cons:**
 - Network latency (still faster than API calls)
 - Requires external infrastructure (Redis, SQL Server, etc.)